iter8-tools/iter8/mkdocs/docs/tutorials/istio/gitops/argocd.md

        Username: 'admin', Password: 'xxxxxxxxxx'
 ```

 Start the port-forward in a new terminal, and access the Argo CD UI from your browser.
 After logging in, you should see Argo CD showing no application is currently installed.
-To install the bookinfo application we will use for this tutorial, run the following:
+To install the `bookinfo` application we will use for this tutorial, run the following:

 ```shell
 kubectl apply -f $ITER8/samples/istio/gitops/argocd-app.yaml
 ```

-Now Argo CD UI should show a new app called `gitops` is created.
-Make sure it is showing both Healthy and Synced - this might take a few minutes.
+Now the Argo CD UI should show that a new app called `gitops` has been created.
+Make sure it is showing both `Healthy` and `Synced` - this might take a few minutes.

 ## Step 5.
 Setup GitHub token

-At the end of an experiment, Iter8 will need to update Env repo so the winner of the experiment becomes the new baseline (it will also need to perform various clean up tasks in the Env repo -- we will discuss these later).
+At the end of an experiment, Iter8 will need to update the Env repo so the winner of the experiment becomes the new baseline (it will also need to perform various clean up tasks in the Env repo -- we will discuss these later).
 To accomplish this, Iter8 will need to have access to your Env repo, so it can make the necessary changes by creating PRs.
-First, login to [github.com](https://github.com), and from the upper right corner of the page, go to Settings > Developer settings > Personal access token > Generate new token.
+First, login to [GitHub](https://github.com), and from the upper right corner of the page, go to Settings > Developer settings > Personal access token > Generate new token.
 Make sure the token is granted access for `repo.public_repo`.
 Now create a K8s secret from the token so that Iter8 can use it at runtime.

 Run the following (replace the token string with your own token):